 Application for consideration of factors affecting performance in examinations

 If you would like University examiners to be aware of any factors that may have affected your performance before or during an examination, you are advised to discuss your circumstances with your college and consult the Examination Regulations.
+The Factors Affecting Performance Guidance (PDF) provides some additional advice on what to include in your written statement and more detail about the process.
 You should speak with your college office about completing an application for Factors affecting performance in examinations.
 Your college will provide you with appropriate proformas for you to complete.
 Your college will submit the application (including all supporting materials provided by you) for consideration by the Chair of Examiners.

 Factors including acute illness, unforeseen circumstances (for example a traffic accident, bereavement), a disability or long-term health condition may be considered.
 It is your responsibility to submit the form together with the relevant supporting evidence as soon as possible after sitting the affected papers, and before your examination is marked (applications need to be received by noon on the day before the final meeting of the examiners which will decide the results).
 Applications received after this will not usually be forwarded to examiners.
 However, in exceptional circumstances, the Proctors may agree to forward such applications to the board of examiners.